daniela-gingold/wazer-identification/README.md

 * the model’s paths can be skipped as they are default
 * test_image_path can be link to an image saved locally or a web link

-Please note, that tensorflow1 is required for mrcnn.
+Please note, that TensorFlow 1 is required for mrcnn.
 See full requirements.txt file attached to the folder.